 “If current trends continue, the number of mentally ill people in the country could double in the next 10 years” was the opening sentence of an article by the Jamaica Observer.
-Mental illness is a serious social issue, however, it is often overlooked.
-Many Jamaicans especially those of the lower class tend to take mental illness lightly.
+Raising awareness for mental health is important as many Jamaicans tend to take the issue lightly.
 Often times if one is diagnosed with a mental illness, they tend to disregard it: “A demon deh pon yuh” or “A mad him a mad”.

 According to Mayo Clinic ‘Mental illness, also called mental health disorders, refers to a wide range of mental health conditions — disorders that affect your mood, thinking and behaviour.”
 There are many factors which contribute to mental illnesses such as genetics, brain structure or chemistry, and experiencing trauma.

-There are nearly 300 mental disorders listed in the (Diagnostic and Statistical Manual of Mental Disorders) DSM-5.
-Some of the main groups of mental disorders are trauma-related, such as post-traumatic stress disorder and anxiety.
+According to the There are nearly 300 mental disorders listed in the (Diagnostic and Statistical Manual of Mental Disorders) DSM-5, there are almost300e of the main groups of mental disorders are trauma-related, such as post-traumatic stress disorder and anxiety.
 Then there are psychotic and mood disorders (such as depression or bipolar disorder).

-There are a lot of symptoms associated with mental illnesses.
-Some of which are listed below:
+Many symptoms are associated with varying types of mental illnesses.
+Some are listed below:

 - unusual or illogical thought